Antigua and Barbuda national football team

-The Antigua and Barbuda national football team represents Antigua and Barbuda in men's international football.
+The Antigua and Barbuda national football team represents Antigua and Barbuda in men's international football, which is governed by the Antigua and Barbuda Football Association founded in 1928.
+It has been a member of FIFA and CONCACAF since 1972.
+Regionally, it is a member of CFU in the Caribbean Zone.

-The team is controlled by the Antigua and Barbuda Football Association, founded in 1928, it is a member of CONCACAF, CFU and also a member of FIFA since 1970.
-The team has never qualified for the FIFA World Cup or the CONCACAF Gold Cup.
+Antigua and Barbuda has never qualified for the FIFA World Cup and the CONCACAF Gold Cup, but has participated four times in the League B of the CONCACAF Nations League.
+Regionally, the team finished as runners-up in the CFU Championship in 1988.

+Antigua and Barbuda's debut in international competitions was in the 1973 CONCACAF Championship qualification, which also served as the CONCACAF qualifiers for the 1974 FIFA World Cup.
+The team achieved its first victory in 1950, defeating Montserrat 2–0 in the Leeward Islands Tournament, which was also the first match in the team's history.

 History

-First international match
+First official international match

-On November 10, 1972, Antigua and Barbuda's first match was a 1974 FIFA World Cup qualifying match versus Trinidad and Tobago in Port of Spain.
-The match was a 11–1 thrashing which to this day is this national team's worst defeat.
+On November 10, 1972, Antigua and Barbuda's first official match was in the 1973 CONCACAF Championship qualification, losing to Trinidad and Tobago 11–1 in Port of Spain, which is the worst defeat in the team's history.

 Friendlies against European teams

 On 17 December 2005, the Antigua and Barbuda national team played their first match against a European opponent after the Hungarian Football Federation invited "the Benna Boys" to play Hungary in an international friendly at Lockhart Stadium in Fort Lauderdale, Florida.
 This was the first match coached by former national striker Derrick Edwards.
 Hungary defeated Antigua and Barbuda 3–0.

 On 2 May 2016, the Estonian Football Association announced that their national team would play Antigua and Barbuda in an international friendly on 22 November.
 It was the team's second match against a European opponent.
 Estonia won the game 1–0.